-The TOE can store and decrypt encrypted stored print jobs received from a client computer that has the HP Universal Printer Driver installed.
-A stored print job is first encrypted by the client computer and protected with a user-specified Job Encryption Password.
-The job is sent encrypted to the TOE and stored encrypted by the TOE.
+The TOE can store, and decrypt encrypted stored print jobs received from a client computer that has the HP Universal Print Driver installed.
+A stored print job is first encrypted by the client computer using a user-specified Job Encryption Password.
+The job is then sent encrypted to the TOE and stored encrypted by the TOE.